 - Explora Primary Schools – A research interface for K-5.
 Simple search that quickly delivers relevant results including articles, essays, and primary source documents to help students feel successful in their research.
 Easy-to-browse categories organized by popular topic to give students research ideas.
 Topic overviews that provide students with a starting point for research.

 - Khan Academy – “Learn almost anything for free.”
 3300 videos explain many subjects.

 - Know BC – Encyclopedia of British Columbia: with more than 4,000 entries and 1,500 accompanying photographs, maps, charts and tables, as well as sound and video clips.

 - Libby – Download and listen to best selling and classic audio books, ebooks, and emagazines 24/7 on your PC, laptop, phone, or tablet at home, in the office or anywhere in the world.

 Libby is free; all you need is your library card number.

 - Points to the Past – Searchable primary source material: maps, photos, newspapers, manuscripts, pamphlets, portraits, sermons, poems, and more.
 For research, teaching and learning.

 - Tests – A free resource to help drivers prepare for driver exams.
-Has free practice tests.
+This website has free practice tests.

 - Teen Health & Wellness database – Real life – real answers.